Office Renoso-Urmston

 Architect Director @ Office Renoso-Urmston (O-RU)

-Dan is an architect and educator focusing on the sustainable regeneration of old market towns.
+Dan is an architect and educator focusing on the 3 principles defined (left).
 His practice works with public, private and developer clients on a variety of architectural projects.
 Informed by his academic pursuits within Manchester School of Architecture the practice also has specialisms in environmental design – particularly within residential projects such as luxury homes and general home improvement works (retrofit).

 Dan also teaches at the Manchester School of Architecture where he teaches in the AtelierSome Kind of Nature.
 The manifestos for which reads: